marvinknapp/marvinknapp.github.io/_pages/about.md

 **Markdown generator**

 I have also created [a set of Jupyter notebooks](https://github.com/academicpages/academicpages.github.io/tree/master/markdown_generator
 ) that converts a CSV containing structured data about talks or presentations into individual markdown files that will be properly formatted for the academicpages template.
 The sample CSVs in that directory are the ones I used to create my own personal website at stuartgeiger.com.
-My usual workflow is that I keep a spreadsheet of my publications and talks, then run the code in these notebooks to generate the markdown files, then commit and push them to the GitHub repository.
+My usual workflow is that I keep a spreadsheet of my publications and talks, thenun the code in these notebooks to generate the markdown files, then commit and push them to the GitHub repository.

 How to edit your site's GitHub repository
 ------